mdibaiee/mahdi.blog/_posts/2022-10-27-i-dont-recommend-ireland.md

-It is different walking in London and Dublin, in London I, as a brown-skinned middle eastern, do not feel I am standing out among the crowd, but in Dublin, and more so outside of Ireland, I do.
+It is different walking in London and Dublin, in London I, as a brown-skinned middle eastern, do not feel I am standing out among the crowd, but in Dublin, and more so outside of Dublin in rest of Ireland, I do.

 My main sport for the past 7 years or so has been parkour, a sport that you can find active communities for in every city in Iran, but in Ireland there is a